-Phone Support and Drop-In AvailabilityFor the safety of our staff (in support of social distancing guidance issued by the Centers for Disease Control), we can be reached by phone at (970) 491-2457 between 10am – 4 pm, by online chat on the insurance and waiver pages between 9am and 4pm, and by email at firstname.lastname@example.org and we will respond as soon as possible.
+Phone Support and Drop-In AvailabilityFor the safety of our staff (in support of social distancing guidance issued by the Centers for Disease Control), we can be reached by phone at (970) 491-2457 between 10am – 4 pm, by online chat on the insurance and waiver pages between 9am and 4pm, and by email at firstname.lastname@example.org.
+Our staff will respond to you as soon as possible.
 We are also available in-person, by appointment only.

 Important Forms and Information

 Quick Facts for Domestic Student Health Insurance Plan (SHIP):